 methods focused solely on what you are

-feeling, not how you are feeling.
-This
+feeling, not on how you are feeling.

-view, it's the most important gain you can ever achieve.
+my view, it's the most important gain you can ever achieve.

 your feelings were welcome here.
 You were never

 made 'wrong' for them, and I looked forward to when you'd express